Menu

 Noah Beissel—Barbadian Merchant Enterprise and Indigenous Traders: Exploration and Settlement of English Surinam, 1650-1667

-Alistair Maeer—Mountains, Mariners, and Modern Emotions: Deconstructing Edward Barlow’s 17th Maritime World
+Alistair Maeer—Mountains, Mariners, and Modern Emotions: Deconstructing Edward Barlow’s 17th-century Maritime World

 BREAK: 2:30 - 2:45 PM